Research

 New and Views

-A theory of motor learning based on the principle of contextual inference reveals that adaptation can arise by both creating and updating memories and changing how existing memories are differentially expressed.
+We develop a theory of motor learning based on the principle of contextual inference.
+Our theory reveals that adaptation can arise by both creating and updating memories and changing how existing memories are differentially expressed.

 |